OHSEHOON99/ACM-SIGSPATIAL-Cup-2024/README.md

 6. **Case 6**: Rural DCFC
 7. **Case 7**: Highway DCFC

-The results are very reasonable.
+The optimization process was consistent across all cases, producing reasonable and effective results.

 ---

-For Cases 1 to 6, we worked with the same demand map and capacity.

-The process of estimating the demand and capacity maps is saved as a Jupyter Notebook in the following folder: "Directory within GitHub"
+## 2. Run This Code

+Each scenario can be executed and evaluated using corresponding Jupyter Notebooks provided in the repository.
+The notebooks follow the naming convention `{region}_{charger_type}.ipynb`, and each one is tailored to the specific spatial category and charger type.
+This allows for flexible testing and validation of different cases.

+For example:
+- **Case 1**: Execute `atlanta_lv2.ipynb` to optimize the EVCS in Atlanta with Level 2 chargers.
+- **Case 3**: Execute `suburban_dcfc.ipynb` to optimize the EVCS in suburban areas with DC Fast Chargers.

+These notebooks contain the full pipeline, from data preprocessing and POI selection to the final EVCS optimization.

 ---

+## 3. Detailed Steps

-**Step 1: POI Candidate Selection (Candidates for EVCS)**
+### Step 1: POI Candidate Selection

-First, the capacities for Atlanta, Suburban, and Rural areas were estimated, and the demand map was also created.
-To determine the appropriate locations for EVCS, we conducted POI filtering.
-We visually verified the provided POI and the POI extracted from OSM using Geographic Information System (GIS) and confirmed that the reliability level of the provided POI was low.
-Therefore, we performed POI filtering based on OSM_POI.
-Through this filtering, we identified appropriate candidates for EVCS installation (e.g., supermarkets, city halls, hotels) and classified them by category (spatial unit, charger type).
+The first step involves filtering POIs for Atlanta, Suburban, and Rural areas.
+Using Geographic Information System (GIS) tools, we analyzed provided POIs and extracted new candidates from OpenStreetMap (OSM).
+After this filtering, we identified potential sites for EVCS installation based on categories like supermarkets, city halls, and hotels.

+### Step 2: Initial POI Selection
+From the filtered POIs, we selected initial points for installation:
+- **For Level 2 Chargers**: POIs were further refined to select high-probability installation sites.
+- **For DCFC**: Initial POIs were selected using road network data, focusing on motorways and intersections.

+### Step 2.a: EVCS Location Selection
+In areas where the demand is low and only one or two EVCS are needed, the initial POI often becomes the final EVCS location.
+In these cases, the location is selected by cross-referencing the POIs with the demand map to find the optimal site.
+This approach is consistent for both Level 2 and DCFC chargers.

+### Step 3: EVCS Optimization
+This step focuses on optimizing the EVCS location and capacity using a combination of Greedy algorithms and Quadratic Programming (QP):
+1. **Location Optimization**: The Greedy algorithm selects the optimal EVCS locations by minimizing the standard deviation of accessibility across demand points.
+2. **Capacity Optimization**: Quadratic Programming (QP) is used to allocate the optimal number of charging ports to each EVCS location.
+The goal is to balance supply and demand while minimizing the standard deviation of the accessibility index at the demand points.
+This ensures that the distribution of charging capacity is fair and efficient.

+### Constraints:
+- **Minimum Ports**: All EVCS locations are assigned at least 1 port to ensure functionality.
+- **Urban Limits**: In urban areas, the number of ports is constrained between 2 and 25 to prevent excessive allocation in high-demand locations, based on real-world EVCS data.

+### Capture Range and Bandwidth:
+- **Urban Areas**: Capture range of 3000 meters and bandwidth of 1000 meters, reflecting shorter travel distances.
+- **Suburban/Rural Areas**: Capture range of 4000 meters and bandwidth of 1500 meters, as residents in these areas are more willing to travel further distances for services, such as healthcare or charging stations.

 ---

-**Step 2: Initial POI Selection**

-Next, we selected the initial points that must be installed from the filtered POI candidates.
-The optimization process was conducted based on these initial points.

-- **For Level 2 Type**: We selected initial POIs that are high-probability candidates for installation through more refined additional filtering among the POI candidates.
-- **For DCFC**: We utilized road network data to extract highways and selected initial POIs using an algorithm that leverages geospatial information (e.g., intersections) of motorways and trunkways among the highways.
+## 4. Code Execution

+After processing, the output files (such as the optimized EVCS locations) will be saved in the specified output directory.

+To run the optimization for any scenario, simply open the corresponding Jupyter Notebook (`{region}_{charger_type}.ipynb`), update the paths as needed, and execute the cells.

+For instance:
+- **Case 1**: Open and run `atlanta_lv2.ipynb` for Atlanta with Level 2 chargers.
+- **Case 3**: Open and run `suburban_dcfc.ipynb` for suburban DC Fast Chargers.

+Each notebook is configured for its respective scenario, so you can test different regions and charger types independently.

+**Note**: Processing larger datasets (e.g., Atlanta) may take significantly longer.
+For quicker validation, you may start with smaller regions such as suburban or rural areas.

 ---

-**Step 2.a: Select EVCS Location**

-In certain cases, the following situation occurs: If the capacity allocated to a county is generally low and only one or two EVCS need to be installed, the initial POI becomes the EVCS installation location.
-In this case, we used an algorithm that cross-examines the filtered POIs and the demand map to install the EVCS at the location with the highest score.
-We applied the same algorithm for both Level 2 and DCFC.

----

-**Step 3: EVCS Optimization**

-*"Detailed explanation by Sehun"*

----

-Based on the classification of the above steps, the cases operate with different steps to derive the optimal conclusion for each.

----

-**Case 1: Atlanta Level 2**

-- **Step 1 - POI Candidate Selection**: Since there is a sufficient number of POIs with high reliability, we selected POI candidates through POI filtering suitable for the area.
-- **Step 2 - Select Initial Point**: Similarly, due to the sufficient number of reliable POIs, we selected initial POIs through secondary filtering.
-- **Step 3 - EVCS Optimization**

----

-**Case 2: Atlanta DCFC**

-- **Step 1 - POI Candidate Selection**: Since there is a sufficient number of POIs with high reliability, we selected POI candidates through POI filtering suitable for the area.
-- **Step 2 - Select Initial Point**: Although there are enough POIs, considering the high influence of highways on DCFC, we selected initial POIs by considering the impact of highway roads.
-- **Step 3 - EVCS Optimization**

----

-**Case 3: Suburban Level 2**

-- **Step 1 - POI Candidate Selection**: Since there is a sufficient number of POIs with high reliability, we selected POI candidates through POI filtering suitable for the area.
-- **Step 2 & Step 2.a - Select Initial Point & Select EVCS Location**:
-  - **a)** If the allocated capacity is sufficient, we used the same method as in Cases 1 and 2.
-  - **b)** When considering the allocated capacity, there are locations where only one or two EVCS need to be installed; in these cases, we decided by considering both POIs and demand simultaneously.
-- **Step 3 - EVCS Optimization**

----

-**Case 4: Suburban DCFC**

-- **Step 1 - POI Candidate Selection**: Since there is a sufficient number of POIs with high reliability, we selected POI candidates through POI filtering.
-- **Step 2.a - Select EVCS Location**: For locations where one or two EVCS need to be installed, we selected EVCS locations by considering the road network and demand map.

----

-**Case 5: Rural Level 2**

-- **Step 1 - POI Candidate Selection**: Since there is a sufficient number of POIs with high reliability, we selected POI candidates through POI filtering.
-- **Step 2.a - Select EVCS Location**: In locations where one or two EVCS need to be installed and the influence of the road network is minimal, we selected EVCS locations by considering only the demand map.

----

-**Case 6: Rural DCFC**

-- **Step 1 - POI Candidate Selection**: Since there is a sufficient number of POIs with high reliability, we selected POI candidates through POI filtering.
-- **Step 2.a - Select EVCS Location**: In locations where one or two EVCS need to be installed and the influence of the road network is minimal, we selected EVCS locations by considering only the demand map.

----

-**Case 7: Highway DCFC**

-- **Step1.
-Traffic Flow Calculation**: Estimating traffic flow based on the OD matrix.
-- **Step2.
-Intersection Analysis**: Identifying potential locations for charging stations based on road intersections.
-- **Step3.
-Supply Allocation**: Allocating the appropriate number of chargers at each candidate location.
----

-## 2. Run This Code!!

-After processing, the output files are placed in the 'Data' directory.

-To run the code, go to `Main.py`, update the file paths accordingly, and execute the script.

-**<span style="color:red">Note</span>**: Since **<span style="color:red">Atlanta</span>** has large data files, the computation time will be significantly longer.
-To quickly cross-validate the results we submitted, you can use the **Suburban** data instead.

-Best Regards,<br><br>Team SCSI
+Best regards,
+**Team SCSI**